Dolybim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that deletes all .js files
+A script that counts all directories in the current directory